urvsh27/language_learning_app/README.md

 # Working
 1. So, I have used PERN stack for this particular app and sequelize as an ORM.
 2. It is fully dynamic, excluding some stuffs that can not be done from frontend.
-3. User can login and register thorogh it's relavant pages.
+3. User can login and register thorough it's relavant pages.
 4. One user can have multiple roles.
 As of now I have included user,admin,moderator roles.
 5. Admin creation has been done via seeder files.
 (We can add user roles edit feature.)
 6. Admin can view the languages which are active.
-Languages arw coming from server.
+Languages are coming from server.
 7. Each languages can have multiple exercises.
 8. Exercise has the questions, weightage, totalMarks.
 9. Admin can add, update, delete, activate, deactivate the exercises.
 10. Admin will decide which exercise will be easy, medium, hard by adding the question, marks and weightage to it.
-11. In question module question, It can have only 4 options and one correct answer.
+11. In question module the question can have only 4 options and one correct answer.
 (We can add multiple options adding and multiple correct option feature.)
 12. Once admin add the exercise by default it will be set to deactivate.
 13. Only after adding the questions to that particular exercise and adding the weightage admin can activate the exercise.
 14. If the exercise is active it will be shown to the user dashboard.